Dewas Junction railway station

 Dewas Junction railway station (station code:- DWX) is the main railway station of Dewas city in the western part of Madhya Pradesh situated on Indore-Dewas-Ujjain section.
 It serves Dewas city.
 The station consists of three platforms.

 Connectivity

 Dewas Junction is connected with Ujjain Junction to the north west, Indore Junction to the south-west, Maksi Junction to the north.

+Major trains

+These trains have stoppage at Dewas Junction railway station: